10 Reasons You Should Start A Christian Blog.

 1 - Start A Christian Blog for Evangelism

-I recently had a conversation with a former pastor who has since joined the health field as a nurse.
-The Pastor was telling me how he misses preaching and leading his previous church.
+I recently talked with a former pastor who has since joined the health field as a nurse.
+The pastor told me he missed preaching and leading his previous church.

 I have known this man for over fifteen years, and he is one of those genuine Christians who care so deeply about people and the gospel.